owikle/dh-analog/content/1-textmining.md

 - Data lies (if it's collected in inappropriate ways).
 What's in your set?
 - Data from NY and LA between 1920-1940 and 200-2010 can't be used to make claims about patterns in the US between 1900 and 2010

-2. Be aware of the limits of data mining
+2. Be aware of the limits of text mining
 - You need computer readable files

 3. Be aware of what you can munge
-- If your transcription/OCR always turns the word "like" into the word "lilce"... consistency in errors is still consistency
+- If your transcription/OCR ([Optical Character Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition){:target='_blank'}) always turns the word "like" into the word "lilce"... consistency in errors is still consistency
 {% endcapture %}
 {% include card.md text=text %}